Table of Contents

 Updated on

-The history, culture, authentic cuisine and people will draw you in within minutes of arriving in this country.
-This is the perfect time to try world class steak, sip on flavorful wine and try a traditional empanada.
-So, get your dancing shoes on and partake in a tango class or be mesmerized by scandalous tango dancers.
+The history, culture, cuisine, and kind people will draw you in within minutes of arriving in this country.
+This is the perfect time to try world-class steak, sip on flavorful wine, and try a traditional empanada!
+So, get your dancing shoes on to partake in a tango class or be mesmerized by sensual tango dancers.

 woman by lake in Argentina